-We all love spending the long, sunny days of summer outdoors with our furry companions, but spending too much time in hot weather can spell danger for pets.
+We all love spending the long, sunny days of summer outdoors with our furry companions, but spending too much time in hot weather can spell danger for animals.

-Here are our tips for keeping your pets cool while the sun shines.
+Here are our tips for keeping your animals cool while the sun shines.

-Your pets may drink more water than usual, so keep an eye on their water bowls.
+Your animals may drink more water than usual, so keep an eye on their water bowls.
 They may need filling with fresh, clean, cool water more often.

 Carry LOTS of water for your dog when going on a walk or outing with them.
-If you are at the beach, remember that dogs can’t drink sea water.
+If you are at the beach, remember that dogs can’t drink sea water as it can make them very sick.

-We all know to SLIP, SLOP, SLAP to avoid getting sunburnt and limit our risk of skin cancer, but have you thought about protecting your pet’s skin from the sun?
+We all know to SLIP, SLOP, SLAP to avoid getting sunburnt and limit our risk of skin cancer, but have you thought about protecting your animal’s skin from the sun?

 Animals can get sunburnt and risk getting skin cancers just like people!
 Especially ones with areas of white/pale coloured skin like pink noses, ears and bellies.
-Pet sunscreens are available for pets and can be applied to these areas.
+Animal sunscreens are non-toxic and specially formulated for animals and can be applied to these areas.

-Ask your pet’s veterinarian on the best sunscreen for your pet.
+Ask your animal's veterinarian about the best sunscreen for your animal's skin.

-Make sure your pets have a cool, shady place to rest out of the sun.
+Make sure all of your animals have a cool, shady place to rest out of the sun.

 If your dog likes swimming then one of the best activities you can do in summertime or hot weather is swimming.
 Instead of walking your dog, take them for a swim.
 Swimming with your dog and an adult is super fun!